TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Hold symlinks in user/ so that they don't get deleted on update
+- Position the nade progress circle correctly when reloading

 - First reload the one that has less ammo
 - Consider not stopping the reloading context on shooting e.g. the gradobicie